Stative verb: Progressive aspect

-In English and many other languages, stative and dynamic verbs differ in whether or not they can use the progressive aspect.
+In English and certain other languages, stative and dynamic verbs differ in whether or not they typically occur in a progressive form.
 Dynamic verbs such as "go" can be used in the progressive (I am going to school) whereas stative verbs such as "know" cannot (*I am knowing the answer).
 A verb that has both dynamic and stative uses cannot normally be used in the progressive when a stative meaning is intended: e.g. one cannot normally say, idiomatically, "Every morning, I am going to school".
-In other languages, statives can be used in the progressive as well: in Korean, for example, the sentence 미나가 인호를 사랑하고 있다 (Mina is loving Inho) is perfectly valid.
+In other languages, statives can be used in the progressive as well; in Korean, for example, the sentence 미나가 인호를 사랑하고 있다 (Mina is loving Inho) is perfectly valid.

 Morphological markers

 In some languages, stative and dynamic verbs will use entirely different morphological markers on the verbs themselves.
 For example, in the Mantauran dialect of Rukai, an indigenous language of Taiwan, the two types of verbs take different prefixes in their finite forms, with dynamic verbs taking o- and stative verbs taking ma-.
-Thus, the dynamic verb "jump" is o-coroko in the active voice, while the stative verb "love" is ma-ðalamə.
+Thus, the dynamic verb "jump" is o-coroko in the active voice, and the stative verb "love" is ma-ðalamə.
 This sort of marking is characteristic of other Formosan languages as well.

 Difference from inchoative

 In English, a verb that expresses a state can also express the entrance into a state.
 This is called inchoative aspect.
 The simple past is sometimes inchoative.
-For example, the present-tense verb in the sentence "He understands his friend" is stative, while the past-tense verb in the sentence "Suddenly he understood what she said" is inchoative, because it means "He understood henceforth".
+For example, the present-tense verb in the sentence "He understands his friend" is stative, and the past-tense verb in the sentence "Suddenly he understood what she said" is inchoative because it means that he understood henceforth.
 On the other hand, the past-tense verb in "At one time, he understood her" is stative.

 The only way the difference between stative and inchoative can be expressed in English is through the use of modifiers, as in the above examples ("suddenly" and "at one time").